mripv6/piperInstall/README.md

 python -m piper.train fit --config training.yaml
 ```

 If you get any errors, you may have missing files or directories.
+There are some
+experimental callbacks that can be used in order to expose the trained audio
+file to Tensorboard.
+But I'm not sure they are working correctly.
+Until they are
+provent to work, you can still export and test during training using the export
+script.

 # Test the model
 Use the followig utility to export the voice model to onnx format, gather the